quanteda/tutorials.quanteda.io/content/basic-operations/tokens/kwic.markdown

 toks <- tokens(data_char_ukimmig2010)
 ```

-You can see how keywords are used in the actual contexts in a concordance view produced by `kwic()`.
+`kwic()` searches a tokens object for a pattern and returns every occurrence, together with the words immediately before and after it, in a table you can scan by eye.

 ``` r